ramilchai/capstone/README.md

 ## For More Information

-See full analysis in these following Jupyter Notebooks:
+See full analysis in these following Jupyter Notebooks(**Note** for reproductive purposes, the notebooks should be in this order):
 1. [recommendation_book](./recommendation_book.ipynb)
 2. [ALS_model](./ALS_model.ipynb)
 3. [Surprise_Lib](./Surprise_Lib.ipynb)